felixdagnon/Deploying-high-available-and-scalable-wordpress-using-cloudformation/README.md

 This url exposed through load balancer need to be secured using https SSL certificates.

-For the second option, we can use Elastic Beanstalk.Elastic Beanstalk takes care of auto scaling, managing the web servers, etc..
+For the second option, we can use Elastic Beanstalk.
+Elastic Beanstalk takes care of auto scaling, managing the web servers, etc..

 Amazon RDS MySQL database is used to store all information in the page, links, etc..